MicrosoftDocs/learn/learn-pr/wwl-sci/manage-content-microsoft-sentinel/includes/1-introduction.md

 After completing this module, you'll be able to:

 - Install a content hub solution in Microsoft Sentinel
-- Connect a github repository to Microsoft Sentinel
+- Connect a GitHub repository to Microsoft Sentinel